gharib85/monogamy-of-entanglement-games/README.md

 ## Description

-This set of scripts allows one to bound the classical, quantum, and non-signaling game values for monogamy of entanglement games.
+This set of scripts allows one to bound the quantum game values for monogamy of entanglement games.

 ## Examples